hoptical/grafana-kafka-datasource/README.md

 - The plugin currently does not support any authorization and authentication method.
 - The plugin currently does not support TLS.
+- Messages are always consuming from the latest.
 - Timestamps are determined concerning the current time of consuming messages by the plugin.

 This plugin automatically supports topics publishing very simple JSON formatted messages.
 Note that only the following structure is supported as of now: